emsmccoy/pronunciationApp/frontend/resources/pronunciatonApp-v0.2.md

 #### Named and Default exportations

+> Curly braces `{}` in React imports are used to distinguish between default exports and named exports

 1. **Named exports**: When a module uses <mark>named exports</mark>, you need to use curly braces {} to import specific items.
 This is the case for `BrowserRouter`, `Route`, and `Switch` from 'react-router-dom'.

    ```jsx